 RESULTS: For sCOMP (ng/mL), there was a significant effect for time, with significant increases at T2 (1723.5 ± 257.9, P < .001) and T3 (1624.7 ± 231.6, P = .002) when compared with T1(1482.9 ± 217.9).
 For each of the PROs, there was a significant effect for time from T1-T3, and at T2-T3 for the IKDC.

 CONCLUSION: These data indicate sCOMP levels increased as athletes reported an increased level of function over time.
 However, the differences in sCOMP levels did not reach the calculated minimal detectable change (MDC) value and the differences in PRO scores did not reach previously calculated MDC values.
 It is unclear whether these increases in sCOMP levels were caused by an increase in cartilage matrix breakdown or turnover.
 Even though these elevations may not be clinically meaningful, this biomarker may have the potential to be used for future research studies investigating the effects of exercise on overall joint health in longitudinal studies.
 In addition, these results indicate fluctuations in sCOMP occur during a competitive season and must be taken into consideration for future biomarker studies.

 Digital Object Identifier (DOI)

 Hoch, Johanna M.; Mattacola, Carl G.; Bush, Heather M.; Medina McKeon, Jennifer M.; Hewett, Timothy E.; and Lattermann, Christian, "Longitudinal Documentation of Serum Cartilage Oligomeric Matrix Protein and Patient-Reported Outcomes in Collegiate Soccer Athletes over the Course of an Athletic Season" (2012).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 44.